ourarash/ionic-voice-change-o-matic/README.md

 ## Description
 This is an implementation of Mozilla's Visualizations with Web Audio API in Ionic 2.
-It replicates [voice-change-o-matic](https://mdn.github.io/voice-change-o-matic/) and demonstrates how voice can be recorded and also processed and visualized in Ionic.
+It replicates the [voice-change-o-matic](https://mdn.github.io/voice-change-o-matic/) app and demonstrates how voice can be recorded and also processed and visualized in Ionic.

 ## How to run
 ```csh